westracer/fontify/README.md

 # Notes

-- Generated OpenType font is using CFF2 table.
+- Generated OpenType font is using CFF table.
 - Generated font is using PostScript Table (post) of version 3.0, i.e., it doesn't contain glyph names.
 - Supported SVG elements: path, g, circle, rect, polyline, polygon, line.
 - SVG transforms are applied to paths according to specs.